heathermiller/wwwcurryon/2019/sessions/local-first-software-returning-data-ownership-to-users.md

 ### Bio

 Dr Martin Kleppmann is a researcher in distributed systems at the University of Cambridge, and author of the acclaimed “Designing Data-Intensive Applications” (O’Reilly Media, 2017).
 Previously he was a software engineer and entrepreneur at Internet companies including LinkedIn and Rapportive, where he worked on large-scale data infrastructure.
-He developed the concept of local-first in collaboration with the Ink&amp;Switch research lab.
+He developed the concept of local-first in collaboration with the Ink&Switch research lab.